-These pages are a demo of persistent toolbars.
+These pages are a demo of a persistent navbar in a fixed footer toolbars.
 Click on any of the links in the footer, and you'll see the page content transition.
 Both the persistent header and footer on these pages remain in place during the animation to a new HTML page.

 To tell the framework to apply the persistent behavior, add the same